floooh/oryol/code/Modules/Gfx/README.md

 * **ResourceState::Initial**: The resource object has just been created.
-This is a private state, user-code will never see a resource object in initial state.The only followup-state is the Setup state.
+This is a private state, user-code will never see a resource object in initial state.The only valid followup-state is the Setup state.
 * **ResourceState::Setup**: The resource object has a valid Setup object assigned and is ready to be created.
 This is also an internal state, user-code will never encounter a resource object in the Setup-state.
 Valid